chaotic-systems/orbithunter/README.md

 Recent Changes
 --------------
-By using classmethod decorator and lru_cache from functools was able to make computations more efficient.

-Benchmarking,
-For the single test performed, the following were the average time per descent method step
+RelativeOrbitKS method refactoring to accomodate caching.
+Computational benchmarks

-	1. Old research code (numpy arrays only) 0.00149 secs per step 24.4680 secs total
+1. old research code : Total time 54.5456, per step 0.0033
-	2. Orbithunter master branch  0.0016 secs per step, 26.33392 secs total
-	3. Orbithunter orbithunter-cache-classmethods 0.00094 secs per step 15.4545 total
+1. master branch : Total time 50.0003, per step 0.0015
+1. orbithunter-caching-classmethods : Total time 36.8843, per step 0.0011

 PEP 8 and Refactoring
 ---------------------
-1. Redo __init__ methods to be less messy, call to super()

 To-do
 -----
-RelativeEquilibriumKS and EquilibriumKS need to be fully implemented.
+Redo __init__ methods to be less messy, call to super() RelativeEquilibriumKS and EquilibriumKS need to be fully implemented.
 RelativeEquilibriumKS.status() needs to account for shift as part of "time derivative".
 RelativeEquilibriumKS and EquilibriumKS raising exceptions when .dt() or .dt_matrix() are called.